Kewejuankenobie/Rubik-s-Cube/README.md

 3/30 Fixed bug with U, D, and E moves not working, plan on adding cube rotation moves next

 4/4 Cube rotations added, can see each rotated side individually

+4/5 Realized have to do key inputs with openGL, may switch engine from part pyGame part openGL to only openGL